GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 Pros:
 - Multiple modules can be loaded in parallel.
+- It naturally works on the browser.
 - It is very convenient to defer the loading of modules that are not necessary on page load.
-- It naturally works on the browser.

 Cons:
-- Asynchronous loading is a complex subject and can easily create race conditions if not properly designed.
+- Asynchronous loading is a complex subject and it can easily create race conditions if not properly designed.
 - It isn't possible to guarantee the order of execution of modules.
 - Its syntax can get hard to understand, specially when the dependencies array is large.

 When to use: AMD is specially interesting for client-side applications that can benefit from the lazy loading of modules, but it needs to be used carefully.

-How to use: Your module will publicly expose whatever is being returned on the callback function, just like our first ad hoc example.
+How to use: Your module will publicly expose whatever is being returned on the callback function, similarly to our first ad hoc example.
 In order to use your module, the client code needs to refer to it (per file location or alias) on its dependencies array, which will map to an argument on its own callback function.

-The following example uses the quintessential AMD implementation, [Require.js](http://requirejs.org), where it declares the ```zoo``` module using ```define``` and consume it later using ```require```:
+The following example uses the quintessential AMD implementation, [Require.js](http://requirejs.org), where it declares the ```zoo``` module using ```define(alias, dependenciesArray, callbackFunction)``` and consumes it later using ```require(dependenciesArray, callbackFunction)```:

 **zoo.js:**
 ```javascript